 - Never ending supply of free online resources (Intermediate and advanced learners can check out the Mandarin version of the New York Times or read Chinese news from Deutsche Welle for example)

-- You can find topics that naturally interest you instead of reading the usual random stuff from your textbook.
+- You can find topics that naturally interest you instead of reading random topics covered in your Chinese textbook.

-- Most important: You can use reader apps to track your progress, create your own system of flashcards and vocabulary lists.
-Reader apps can tell you the difficulty level of a given text.
+- Most important: You can use smart reader apps like DuShu and others to track your progress, create your own system of flashcards and vocabulary lists.
+Reader apps can tell you the difficulty level of a given text and support you with in-built dictionaries.

 But there are some risks as well…